ClusterLabs/PAF/Quick_Start-Debian-9-crm.md

 ## Network setup

 The cluster we are about to build includes three servers called `srv1`, `srv2` and `srv3`.
-Each of them have two network interfaces `eth0` and `eth1`.
-IP addresses of these servers are `192.168.122.6x/24` on the first interface, `192.168.123.6x/24` on the second one.
+IP addresses of these servers are `192.168.122.6x/24`.

+> **NOTE**: It is essential to setup network redundancy, either at
+> system level using eg. bonding or teaming, or at cluster level.
+{: .notice}

-The IP address `192.168.122.60`, called `pgsql-vip` in this tutorial, will be set on the server hosting the master PostgreSQL instance.
+The IP address `192.168.122.60`, called `pgsql-vip` in this tutorial, will be set on the server hosting the primary PostgreSQL instance.

 During the cluster setup, we use the node names in various places, make sure all your server hostnames can be resolved to the correct IPs.
 We